A complete guide to the best Mexican Street Foods

 Tacos

-The quintessential Mexican street food is of course the taco.
-In Mexico, you will find tacos of every variety- carnitas, barbacoa, al pastor, adobada, seafood, and countless other variations.
+The most popular street foods include tacos.
+In Mexico, you will find street food vendors with tacos of every variety – carnitas, barbacoa, al pastor, adobada, seafood, and countless other variations.
 The ancient word is from the Nahuatl “tlahco,” and it simply refers to something folded.
 Tacos were made from cattle corn kernels that are nixtamalized with an alkaline treatment to remove the husk and then ground into fine corn flour.
 Historians date the first traces of nixtamalized corn back to the Olmec culture back in 1,500 BC.

-Tacos al pastor are one of the most popular varieties of taco and they were born from Lebanese immigrants to Mexico to resemble shawarma.
+Taco al pastor are one of the most iconic Mexican street food treats and they were born from Lebanese immigrants to Mexico to resemble shawarma.

 Torta Cubana